 This business concentration in entrepreneurship makes a good pairing for majors in finance, marketing, and other areas of business management or operation.
 You’ll take a wide range of courses in both traditional academic subjects and areas of business management that are key to launching and managing your own startups.

-What’s more, as a student enrolled in this program, you’ll have an opportunity to bolster your learning by attending an off-campus program based in San Francisco.
-Using university networking, you’ll build your own network in Silicon Valley, working with professionals who are entrepreneurs in their own right.
+What’s more, as a student enrolled in this top entrepreneurship program, you’ll have an opportunity to bolster your learning by attending an off-campus program based in San Francisco.
+Using university networking, you’ll build your own network in Silicon Valley, working with professional entrepreneurs.

 Baylor University